Reel Off Charters

 Species You'll Want to Hook

-Black Drum are the bulldogs of the bay, and they're a blast to catch.
-These bruisers can grow to over 30 pounds inshore, and when they decide to eat, hang on tight!
-They love crustaceans, so we often use crab or shrimp to entice them.
+Black Drum are the bulldogs of the flats.
+These powerful fish can grow to over 40 pounds in the bays, and they put up a stubborn fight that'll test your drag system.
+They love crustaceans, so we'll often use crab or shrimp to entice them.
 The best part?
-They're great eating when they're in the slot size.
+They're excellent table fare, especially the smaller "puppy drum."

 Time to Book Your Spot